 The law allows you to try to negotiate with the insurer on your own, without the help of a lawyer, but it can be a smart decision to work with a California truck accident attorney, particularly if you sustained significant injuries.
 Insurance companies have teams of adjusters, investigators, and defense lawyers whose sole job is to find ways to pay you as little money as possible.

-Contact the Insurance Companies
+Contact the Insurance Companies for a Truck Accident Settlement

 Usually, more than one insurer gets involved in a truck accident settlement process.
 Let’s say that you were driving your car when a tractor-trailer lost control and slammed into the back of you.
 Your car careened forward and struck the vehicle in front of you.
 You suffered multiple fractures and a traumatic brain injury (TBI).
 You will have to notify your automobile insurance company.
 You might need to reach out to the truck driver’s carrier.